ShenduoZhang/shenduo.icu/courses.md

 This was indeed a really good class, which set and firmed my current interest in statistics.
 I was lucky to have this class as my first class in statistics.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgogKpsqlxwGQtEz7hg)

-## Stochastic calculus and brownian motion*

-- Lecturer: Michael Damron
-- Institute: Georgia Institute of Technology
-- Reference book: GTM274-*Brownian motion, Martingale and Stochastic Calculus, Le Gall*
-- Grade: Audit, won't be available
-- Note Language: English

-Check out Michael's website for his great notes!
-[Math 7244](http://people.math.gatech.edu/~mdamron6/teaching/Fall_2019/Math_7244/index.html)

 ## Machine learning

 - Lecturer: Deyu Meng
 - Institute: Xi'an Jiaotong University
-- Reference book: Lectured with His slides, but I learned this class by reading *Machine Learning, ZH Zhou*
+- Reference book: Lectured with His slides, but this is a good reference for the class. *Machine Learning, ZH Zhou*
 - Grade: 93/A/4.0
 - Cheatsheet Language: Chinese

 I wasn't taking any notes since he was using slides.
-The cheatsheets and summary(he covered way more contents than what's in herr) are here,
+The cheatsheets and summary(he covered way more contents than what's presented) are here,
 - Summary [pdf](/CS/MachineLearning/content.pdf) [concepts](/CS/MachineLearning/content.concept)
 - Review [concepts](/CS/MachineLearning/review.concept)